rangle/redux-beacon/README.md

 ## How it works

-Rendux-Beacon provides a way to map your Redux or ngrx actions to analytics events.
-Once generated, Redux-Beacon sends the analytics events to a given target (e.g. Google Analytics).
+Redux-Beacon maps your Redux or ngrx actions to analytics events.
+Once generated, Redux-Beacon sends the generated events to a target (e.g. Google Analytics).

 Analytics events are defined in an event definition, and mapped to actions in an event definitions map: